Sequential Attention for Feature Selection: Introduction

 This work introduces the \emph{Sequential Attention} algorithm for supervised feature selection.
-Our algorithm addresses the shortcomings above by using attention-based selection adaptively over multiple rounds.
-Sequential Attention simplifies earlier attention-based feature selection algorithms by directly training one global feature mask instead of aggregating many instance-wise feature masks that are the outputs of different subnetworks.
-This technique reduces the overhead of our algorithm, removes the need to tune unnecessary hyperparameters, \emph{works directly with any model architecture}, facilitates a streaming implementation, and gives higher-quality estimates for the marginal gains in prediction quality for the unselected features.
+Our algorithm addresses the shortcomings above by using attention-based selection \emph{adaptively} over multiple rounds.
+Further, Sequential Attention simplifies earlier attention-based approaches by directly training one global feature mask instead of aggregating many instance-wise feature masks.
+This technique reduces the overhead of our algorithm, eliminates the toil of tuning unnecessary hyperparameters, \emph{works directly with any differentiable model architecture}, and offers an efficient streaming implementation.
 Empirically, Sequential Attention achieves state-of-the-art feature selection results for neural networks on standard benchmarks.
+The code for our algorithm and experiments is publicly available.\footnote{The code is available at: \href{https://github.com/google-research/google-research/tree/master/sequential_attention}{github.com/google-research/google-research/tree/master/sequential\_attention}}